Afghanistan: Aid workers in need | DW | 24.08.2021

 The current humanitarian aid situation in Afghanistan is complex.
 German soldiers are working with forces from other countries to help their compatriots and Afghans who worked with them leave.
 Saving local staff in general and those who worked on projects that benefit women, in particular, is important because of fear of Taliban reprisals.
 Nonetheless, aid workers know that not only aid workers will need assistance in the coming weeks and months.

 Many Germans have now left Afghanistan.
-Spiegel said that about two weeks before the Taliban captured Kabul, a German doctor and his wife flew to the capital to train with local forces.
+German news magazine Der Spiegel reported that about two weeks before the Taliban captured Kabul, a German doctor and his wife flew to the capital to train with local forces.
 They then left the country last week on a German evacuation flight.

 Stefan Recker of Caritas International was in Kabul when it fell and is now also in Germany.
 He flew out with the Bundeswehr "on the instructions of his employer," according to Deutschlandfunk public radio.
 As a result, the focus has switched to evacuating local staff.